A directory of CS staff -- bios and photos

 Senior Policy Advisor (Seattle)

-KC oversees the Policy Leadership Program, pioneering leading-edge state and local climate policies while helping to deliver strong regional support for responsible national and international climate policy.
-He has over 20 years experience in Northwest energy and climate issues in the public and nonprofit sectors.
-He has served in the public sector as a special assistant to the Mayor of Seattle for clean energy and climate protection initiatives and as an Assistant Director in Washington's Department of Community, Trade, and Economic Development, where he directed the state's Energy Policy Office.
-From 1989 to 1995, he was Executive Director of the Northwest Energy Coalition, a regional alliance working for a clean, affordable energy future.
+He has served as a special assistant to the Mayor of Seattle for clean energy and climate protection initiatives and as an Assistant Director in Washington's Department of Community, Trade, and Economic Development, where he directed the state's Energy Policy Office.
+From 1989 to 1994, he was Executive Director of the Northwest Energy Coalition, a regional alliance working for a clean, affordable energy future.

 KC was one of Seattle Magazine's "Power 25" most influential people, and it's #1 "Eco-Hero."
-In 2012, he was awarded the Heinz Award for Public Policy for his lifetime achievement as a climate advocate and policy architect.
+In 2012, he received the Heinz Award for Public Policy for his lifetime achievement as a climate advocate and policy architect.

 kcgolden (at) climatesolutions.org